 Following the Olympic ideals, Special Olympics World Games are abundant in tradition.
 All World Games feature Opening and Closing Ceremonies, a Torch Run public awareness event prior to the Games, cultural activities, and world-class sports competition.

-The 2017 Special Olympics World Winter Games will be held in Austria.
+The 2017 Special Olympics World Winter Games are being held in Austria.

 The event will be held in Austria (Graz and Schladming) from March 14-25.
 You can visit the website for more specific information: http://www.austria2017.org/ or view the Special Olympics USA Fact Sheet.

 2017 Winter World Games in Austria

 Jenna Schultz – Erie City (Cross Country Skiing - not competing due to injury)